FRRouting/frr/doc/user/ospf6d.rst

    Interface name can also be given.
 JSON output can be obtained by appending 'json' to the end of command.

+.. index:: show ipv6 ospf6 spf tree [json]
+.. clicmd:: show ipv6 ospf6 spf tree [json]

+   This commands shows the spf tree from the recent spf calculation with the calling router as the root.
+If json is appended in the end, we can get the tree in JSON format.
+Each area that the router belongs to has it's own JSON object, with each router having "cost", "isLeafNode" and "children" as arguments.

 OSPF6 Configuration Examples
 ============================